ria-ee/X-Road-cs-api/README.md

 ## Installation

-Installation was tested with Ubuntu 18.04.
+Installation was tested with Ubuntu 20.04 and Python 3.8.

 ### Program